Louis XV: Marriage and children

 The marriage was celebrated in September 1725 when the king was 15 and Marie was 22.
 Louis was said to have fallen in love with Marie instantly, and consummated his marriage to her seven times on their wedding night.
 From 1727 to 1737, Marie gave Louis XV ten children: eight girls and two boys.
 Of the boys, only the elder, the Dauphin Louis (1729–1765), survived childhood.
 While he did not live to rule, his birth as the awaited heir was welcomed with celebration in all spheres of French society.
-(The Dauphin Louis would go on to marry Maria Josephina of Saxony in 1747, who gave birth to the next three Kings of France: Louis XVI, Louis XVIII, and Charles X).
+(The Dauphin Louis would go on to marry Maria Josepha of Saxony in 1747, who gave birth to the next three Kings of France: Louis XVI, Louis XVIII, and Charles X).
 Louis XV's second son, the Duke of Anjou, was born in 1730 and died in 1733.
 Of the daughters only the two oldest daughters, who were fraternal twins, were raised at Versailles; the others were sent away to be raised at the Abbey of Fontevrault.

 Marie was a pious and timid Queen who spent most of her time secluded with her own courtiers.
 She was a musician, read extensively, and played social games with her courtiers.
 After 1737, she did not share her bed with the King.
 She was deeply upset by the death of her son the Dauphin in 1765, and died on 24 June 1768.